 Q: What time should I drop-off my pet for surgery?

-A: You pet should be dropped-off on the day of surgery on or before 8am.
+A: You pet should be dropped-off on the day of surgery at or before 8am.
 Special accommodations can be made if you a traveling long distances.

 Q: When should I withhold food and water for my pet?